nmathey/finasync/README.md

 :warning: Use at your own risk.
 I'm not responsible if you trash your account. :warning:
 (I'm not a dev so forgive the quick and dirty style ;))

-If you want to donate/support me, any ERC20 tokens or coins transfer to the following Ethereum/Gnosis/Polygon address are welcome: 0xEFf0d54e391C6097CdF24A3Fc450988Ebd9a91F7
+If you want to "buy me a coffee", any ERC20 tokens or coins transfer to the following Ethereum/Gnosis/Polygon address are welcome: 0xEFf0d54e391C6097CdF24A3Fc450988Ebd9a91F7

 ## BIG thanks!